Skip to Content

 To play the telephone game, start by sitting in a circle.
 One person thinks of a phrase and whispers it to the person next to them.
 Then, each person takes a turn, whispering what they heard.
 In the end, the last person repeats what they heard out loud.

-The goal is to try to pass the correct phrase until the end.
-It often doesn’t happen which makes this game full of fun and laughter.
+The goal is to pass the correct phrase to the end of the circle.
+This often doesn’t happen, making the game full of fun and laughter.

 Enjoy trying these auditory memory activities with your children!